shaloo/docs.arcana/docs/ca/ca-wagmi-usage-guide.md

 #### useCAFn
 <hr>

-Initiate a chain abstracted `bridge` or `transfer` function in the context of the user EoA.
+Initiate a chain abstracted `bridge` or `transfer` function in the context of the user EOA.

 ##### Usage